bigfix/developer.bigfix.com/site/pages/relevance/guide/session/fixletinspectors.md

 These Inspectors provide access to the values of informational fields that are included with some Fixlet messages and Tasks.
 For more Information, see the BES Fixlet field Inspectors.

-Click [here](/relevance/reference/bes-fixlet-field-value.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-fixlet-field-value.html) to access the page describing these inspectors.

 ---